What AI Cannot Do for Event Planners: Honest Limitations in 2026

 Can AI help with safety planning at all?

-It can help you draft checklists and suggest common items to review.
-It cannot replace qualified safety advice or venue-specific rules.
-Always verify with real experts and official requirements.
+It can help you draft checklists from public guidance.
+It cannot replace venue-specific rules or qualified safety advice.
+Always verify with experts.

-Should I stop using AI for client emails?
+Should I stop using AI for client updates?

 Does AI replace junior planners?